mattbarker016/sheets2slides/README.md

 # Installation

 1. [Download](https://github.com/mattbarker016/sheets2slides/archive/master.zip) or clone this repository.
-2. Open Terminal / Command Prompt.
-Type `cd`, then one space, and then drag the folder into the window to copy the file path.
-Hit Enter.
+Navigate to the root directory.
+If you need help, see **Tutorial #1** below.
-3. Run `npm install` to install dependencies used.
+2. Run `npm install` to install the dependencies used.
-4. If you have everything configured properly, run `node sheets2slides.js`.
+3. If you have everything configured properly, run `node sheets2slides.js`.
 See **Customizations** for more information.

 ## Token Generation & Permissions